fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

       - app
 ```

-We just need to expose the Nginx port to the host machine since the access to the backend and frontend is proxied to right container port by Nginx.
-Because nginx, fronend and backend are defined in the same Docker compose configuration, Docker puts those to the same [Docker network](https://docs.docker.com/compose/networking/) and thanks to that, they have direct access to each other's (container) ports.
+We just need to expose the Nginx port to the host machine since the access to the backend and frontend is proxied to the right container port by Nginx.
+Because Nginx, frontend and backend are defined in the same Docker compose configuration, Docker puts those to the same [Docker network](https://docs.docker.com/compose/networking/) and thanks to that, Nginx has direct access to frontend and backend containers ports.

 </div>